ishikaNEU/Northeastern-Course-Repository/README.md

 	WHERE program_name = 'Data Analytics Engineering';

-6. What is the average overall rating given by students to a professor for a given course?
+### 6. What is the average overall rating given by students to a professor for a given course?

 SQL Statement:

 	SELECT faculty_name, round (AVG(faculty_rating),1) as Average_rating
 	FROM NEU_course_Faculty
 	GROUP BY faculty_name;

-7.Which courses students need to take to do specialization in Big Data Systems concentration and which resources are available for them?
+### 7.Which courses students need to take to do specialization in Big Data Systems concentration and which resources are available for them?

 SQL Statement:

-             SELECT
-	c.program_name,a.specialization, a.course_id, c.course_name,
+	SELECT c.program_name,a.specialization, a.course_id, c.course_name, b.course_rating,b.online_platform
-             b.course_rating,b.online_platform
-	FROM
-	NEU_Specialization a
+	FROM NEU_Specialization a
-	LEFT JOIN
-	NEU_course_catalog c on c.course_id = a.course_id
+	LEFT JOIN NEU_course_catalog c on c.course_id = a.course_id
-	LEFT JOIN
-	Resource_material1 b
+	LEFT JOIN Resource_material1 b
 	ON a.course_id = b.course_id
-	WHERE
-	a.specialization like '%Big Data%';
+	WHERE a.specialization like '%Big Data%';

-8. List details about all the Masters programs available in Northeastern University
+### 8. List details about all the Masters programs available in Northeastern University

 SQL Statement:

-	SELECT
-	*
-	FROM
-	NEU_program_Detail;
+	SELECT * FROM NEU_program_Detail;

-9. Which job positions for students in Data Analytics Engineering and list the details related to those positions?
+### 9. Which job positions for students in Data Analytics Engineering and list the details related to those positions?

 SQL Statement:

-             SELECT
-   	program_name, title, company_name,description
+	SELECT program_name, title, company_name,description
-   	FROM
-   	Jobs_info
+	FROM Jobs_info
-   	WHERE
-   	program_name LIKE '%Data%';
+	WHERE program_name LIKE '%Data%';

-10. List the events hosted by Northeastern University for students by Data Analytics Engineering Department.
+### 10. List the events hosted by Northeastern University for students by Data Analytics Engineering Department.

 SQL Statement:

-      SELECT
-      program_name, event_name
+	SELECT program_name, event_name
-      FROM
-      Neu_Event
+	FROM Neu_Event
-      WHERE
-      program_name = 'Data Analytics Engineering';
+	WHERE program_name = 'Data Analytics Engineering';

-11. Which professors teach courses related to Big Data Systems and list the ratings given by students for the course?
+### 11. Which professors teach courses related to Big Data Systems and list the ratings given by students for the course?

 SQL Statement:

-       SELECT
-       a.faculty_name, c.course_rating
+	SELECT a.faculty_name, c.course_rating
-       FROM
-       NEU_Course_Faculty a
+	FROM NEU_Course_Faculty a
-       JOIN NEU_Course_Catalog b ON a.program_name = b.program_name
+	JOIN NEU_Course_Catalog b
+	ON a.program_name = b.program_name
 	JOIN Resource_material1 c ON c.course_id = b.course_id
-       WHERE
-       b.course_name like '%Big-Data Systems%'
+	WHERE b.course_name like '%Big-Data Systems%'
 	ORDER BY c.course_rating;

-12. Find the average course rating for Information Systems Program
+### 12. Find the average course rating for Information Systems Program

 SQL Statement:

-              SELECT
-	 b.program_name, AVG(a.course_rating)
+	SELECT b.program_name, AVG(a.course_rating)
-	 FROM
-	 Resource_material1 a
+	FROM Resource_material1 a
-	 RIGHT JOIN
-	 NEU_Course_Catalog  b
+	RIGHT JOIN NEU_Course_Catalog  b
-	 ON
-	 a.course_id = b.course_id
+	ON a.course_id = b.course_id
-	 WHERE
-	 b.program_name  ='Information Systems';
+	WHERE b.program_name  ='Information Systems';

-13. List courses with lowest rating.
+### 13. List courses with lowest rating.

 SQL Statement:

-	SELECT
-	a.course_id,a.course_rating,b.course_name,b.course_description
+	SELECT a.course_id,a.course_rating,b.course_name,b.course_description
-	FROM
-	Resource_material1 a
+	FROM Resource_material1 a
-	LEFT JOIN
-	NEU_Course_catalog b
+	LEFT JOIN NEU_Course_catalog b
-	on a.course_id = b.course_id
+	ON a.course_id = b.course_id
-	where
-	course_rating = (select min(course_rating) from resource_material1);
+	WHERE course_rating = (select min(course_rating) from resource_material1);

-14. Find the  professors who taught DAMG 7350, INFO 5100, DAMG 6105, DAMG 7275 courses.
+### 14. Find the  professors who taught DAMG 7350, INFO 5100, DAMG 6105, DAMG 7275 courses.

 SQL Statement:

-	SELECT * FROM NEU_course_Faculty WHERE faculty_name  = ANY (
-	SELECT
-	faculty_name
-	FROM
-	NEU_course_Faculty
-	WHERE
-	course_id  IN ('DAMG 7350', 'INFO 5100', 'DAMG 6105', 'DAMG 7275'));
+	SELECT * FROM NEU_course_Faculty WHERE faculty_name  = ANY (SELECT faculty_name FROM NEU_course_Faculty WHERE course_id  IN ('DAMG 7350', 'INFO 5100', 'DAMG 6105', 'DAMG 7275'));

-15. Which resources are available for students who have chosen Information Systems program?
+### 15. Which resources are available for students who have chosen Information Systems program?

 SQL Statement:

-	 SELECT
-	 a.program_name, b.course_id, c.software_download_url,
+	SELECT a.program_name, b.course_id, c.software_download_url, c.professional_certificate, c.online_platform
-	 c.professional_certificate, c.online_platform
-	 FROM
-	 NEU_Course_Faculty a
+	FROM NEU_Course_Faculty a
 	JOIN NEU_Course_Catalog b ON a.program_name = b.program_name
 	JOIN Resource_material1 c ON c.course_id = b.course_id
-	 WHERE
-	 a.program_name = 'Information Systems';
+	WHERE a.program_name = 'Information Systems';

-Sample data from all tables
+## Sample data from all tables

 Neu_Programs  table: